moshe-pinhasi/error-parsing-web/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## More info
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.